-Getting your loved one to say, "yes" to treatment is always their goal as well as helping families create important boundaries that will help everyone involved start on the road to healing.
+An interventionist can persuade an addict to say yes to treatment and help families establish boundaries that will help everyone involved start on the road to healing.

 If you are committed, an interventionist will get the ball rolling immediately and begin working with you to plan an intervention to save your loved one's life.
 The interventionist will do all the heavy lifting in the process of staging the intervention and finding an effective treatment center to match the needs of your loved one.

-The role of the interventionist is to help facilitate the intervention, ensuring that communication is controlled in a healthy manner and that no one is distracted from the end goal.
-The message that an interventionist must ensure is conveyed is the love that your family has for the addicted individual and the concern of how urgent the need is for him or her to go to treatment.
+The role of the interventionist is to help facilitate the intervention, ensuring that communication is controlled in a healthy manner.
+An interventionist also keeps the distractions to a minimum.
+The message that an interventionist must ensure is conveyed is the love that your family has for the addicted individual and the concern of how urgent the need if for treatment.

 Is the Intervention Really Going to Be Effective?

 In fact, an interventionist knows how to identify specific manipulative behaviors and how to respond to them.
-It is the role of the interventionist to teach the family how to identify and respond to these manipulative behaviors as well beforehand.
+It is the role of the interventionist to teach the family how to identify and respond to these manipulative behaviors as well, beforehand.
+Our interventionists will make sure you are fully prepared on the intervention day.

 Here for you when it matters the most